-From 2014 to last summer, rate spreads seemed to do a good job at explaining movements in the dollar.
-The anticipation of higher interest rates made the US dollar more attractive and the dollar appreciated in value.
+From 2014 to the summer of 2017, rate spreads did a good job of explaining the dollar’s movements.
+The anticipation of higher interest rates made the US dollar more attractive and it appreciated in value.

-The positive correlation between US bond yields and the US dollar, however, has since decoupled.
+This positive correlation between US bond yields and the US dollar has since broken down.
 US bond yields and yield spreads have surged while the dollar has plummeted.

-Although uncovered interest parity (UIP) – a parity condition where a higher-yielding currency should weaken to offset the interest rate spread or carry – might explain the drop in the dollar, it doesn’t solve the puzzle.
-This is because both academics and investors have found that UIP only occurs when risk aversion picks up, clearly not the case in this situation.
+Uncovered interest parity (UIP) – a parity condition where a higher-yielding currency should weaken to offset the interest rate spread or carry – might explain the drop in the dollar.
+But it doesn’t solve the puzzle.
+This is because both academics and investors have found that UIP only occurs when risk aversion picks up, which is clearly not the case in this situation.
 So what’s going on?

 Here are five factors that explain the divergence between US bond yields and the dollar:

-The dollar already rallied over 30 per cent on a trade-weighted basis from 2013 to 2016.
-During previous Fed hiking cycles the dollar has typically weakened and since 2008, it has far outperformed other currencies, whose central banks hiked.
-The dollar’s weakness over the past year is likely bringing it back down to its more usual performance in a hiking cycle.
+The dollar rallied over 30% on a trade-weighted basis from 2013 to 2016.
+During previous Fed hiking cycles the dollar has typically weakened.
+And since 2008, it has far outperformed other currencies that have been subject to rate hikes.
+The dollar’s weakness over the past year is likely causing it to return to its more regular behavior in a hiking cycle.

-One lesson from the Fed hiking cycle was that exiting QE (tapering) and early hikes have a much bigger impact on FX than later hikes.
-The dollar has already surged against emerging market FX during the taper tantrum and put in its best performance up until the first hike in late 2015.
+One lesson from the Fed hiking cycle is that exiting QE (tapering) and early hikes have a much bigger impact on FX than later hikes.
+The dollar surged against emerging market FX during the taper tantrum and put in its best performance before the first hike in late 2015.

-It’s all relative – euro is winning the capital flow battle
+- It’s all relative – and the euro is winning the capital flow battle

-The inflow of foreign currencies will typically drive the value of the dollar to appreciate relative to other currencies and the euro area is winning the race so far.
-Equity flows into the euro area picked up in 2017 and now it seems bond flows could also be supporting the euro.
-With Italian election risk likely to be low and growth in the euro area likely to remain strong, peripheral bonds and the euro are likely to perform well.
+An inflow of foreign currencies typically drives the value of a currency to appreciate relative to others.
+Equity flows into the euro area picked up in 2017 and bond flows could now also be supporting the euro.
+With growth in the euro area expected to remain strong, peripheral bonds and the euro are likely to perform well.

-It’s often hard to know whether the Chinese yuan (CNY) is reflecting dollar weakness or causing it, however, it seems like the strength of the yuan is pulling the dollar lower.
-Since 2017, the Chinese authorities have reversed the rise in USD/CNY and we are seeing meaningful CNY strength against the dollar.
+It’s hard to know whether the Chinese renminbi (CNY) is reflecting dollar weakness or causing it.
+However, the strength of CNY seems to be pulling the dollar lower.
+Since 2017, the Chinese authorities have reversed the rise in USD/CNY – there is now meaningful CNY strength against the dollar.

-It is the combination of these factors that is uncoupling the relationship between bond yields and the dollar and keeping it at bay.
-For more insight into the decoupling of US yields and the dollar, read the full report on the Global Research Portal.
+For more insights into the decoupling of US yields and the dollar, read the full report on the Global Research Portal.